 Our Funds China Materialia LLP Fund I of 150 million RMB was raised in 2011, backed by the Shanghai Venture Capital Guidance Fund, Shanghai Yangpu District and seven private enterprises.
-China Materialia is in the process of closing China Materialia Venture Capital Fund II of 400 million RMB with backings of government and corporate strategic investors to focus on advanced materials, advanced manufacturing, and energy efficiency sectors.
+China Materialia raised China Materialia Venture Capital Fund II of 400 million RMB in 2016 with backings of government and corporate strategic investors, including GE, Samsung, BASF, SABIC and BAT.
+China Materialia Venture Capital Fund II is focused on advanced materials, advanced manufacturing and digital industrial.
 We are an active investor in our companies.
 We help our portfolio companies by contributing our knowledge and expertise, by introducing them to corporate strategic partners, by assisting business development and by sharing our extensive network.
 Our foremost goal is to assist entrepreneurs in the making of great companies.

 Shanghai Strategic Emerging Industries FoundationTo promote the development of innovation and entrepreneurship ecosystem, China Materialia founded the not-for-profit Shanghai Strategic Emerging Industries Foundation (SEIF) in 2014.
 The SEIF Foundation’s mission is to become 1) a thought-leader for strategic emerging industries in China, 2) a bridge for China & the world and 3) a platform for open innovation and open entrepreneurship.